 The event attracted both industry representatives and stakeholders from other sectors, including government, civil society and the legal profession.
 In addition, GTNF 2021 generated considerable interest among the media, with representation from prominent outlets such as The Wall Street Journal, Bloomberg and Le Monde.

-Because we don’t have enough room to cover the entire conference in our print edition, the following pages contain merely a sampling of the 2021 GTNF keynotes and panel discussions.
+Below is a sampling of the 2021 GTNF keynotes and panel discussions.
 For additional coverage of the event, please click here.